markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

-# Why I practice TDD
+# How I practice TDD

 ## What is TDD?